Best Code Editors for Linux: Features & Benefits

-This article presents an overview of the six best GUI code editors for Linux that are feature-rich and suitable for every programmer's needs.
+An overview of the best GUI code editors for Linux that are feature-rich and suitable for every programmer's needs.

 Visual Studio Code

 Visual Studio Code is the most popular Linux code editor among programmers.
-The heavy artillery in this list offers code editing, debugging, IntelliSense syntax highlighting, and other features.
+It’s a heavy artillery on this list, offering code editing, debugging, IntelliSense syntax highlighting, and many other features.

-On the surface, it looks to be a standard code editor.
+On the surface, it looks like a standard code editor.
 However, a few features push the scales in favor of Visual Studio Code.
 The main one is the built-in debugger, which makes the development flow smoother and provides a unified view of the code and debugger.

 Moreover, another of Visual Studio Code’s main features, like that of the best coding editors, is its customizability.
 You can change the theme, add new languages and debuggers, and connect to other services using extensions.

-Visual Studio Code is said to go beyond the boundaries of a simple code editor by bringing it much closer to an Integrated Development Environment (IDE).
-These characteristics place it unquestionably second on our list.
+Simply put, it is said to go beyond the boundaries of a simple code editor by bringing it much closer to an Integrated Development Environment (IDE).
+These characteristics place it unquestionably first on our list.

 Pros